Skip to Main Content

 What's the difference between night vision looks?

-Image intensifiers deliver the classic green-tint look, IR cameras produce monochrome imagery, and high-ISO cameras can capture natural color in very low light.
-We match the technology to your creative brief.
+Image intensifiers give the classic green-tint look, IR cameras produce black-and-white images, and high-ISO cameras can capture natural color in very low light.
+We match the gear to your creative brief.

 Is IR illumination invisible to animals?

-Near-infrared (850nm) is invisible to humans and most Korean wildlife, while 940nm far-infrared is completely undetectable.
+Near-infrared (850nm) is invisible to humans and most Korean wildlife, while 940nm far-infrared is undetectable.
 Both are ideal for filming bears, deer, and cranes across Korean reserves without disturbing them.

 What resolution is possible at night?